zzdravkova/GuessANumberByZori/README.md

 ![](https://content.instructables.com/FGE/F6F0/K1NVATVK/FGEF6F0K1NVATVK.jpg?auto=webp)

-"Guess A Number" is a simple guessing game where the player is supposed to guess the number that the oponent (the computer) has come up with.
+"Guess a number" is a simple guessing game where the player is supposed to guess the number that the oponent (the computer) has come up with.
 The program randomly selects a number between 1 and 100.
 It will then ask the player to enter their guess.
 Each time the player enters a number, the computer will tell them whether it is lower or higher that the expected number.

 The player wins the game when their number matches the computer's number.